Zhicaiwww/Diff-Mix/README.md

     --weight_decay 0.0005
 ```

+We also provides the scripts for robustness test and long-tail classification in `scripts/classification_waterbird.sh` and `scripts/classification_imb.sh`, respectively.
 ## Acknowledgements

 This project is built upon the repository [Da-fusion](https://github.com/brandontrabucco/da-fusion) and [diffusers](https://github.com/huggingface/diffusers).
 Special thanks to the contributors.